Harvard Business School

-Nien-hê Hsieh is an associate professor in the legal studies and business ethics department at the Wharton School, University of Pennsylvania with a secondary appointment in the department of philosophy.
+Nien-he Hsieh is associate professor of business administration at Harvard Business School.
+Hsieh previously was an associate professor in the legal studies and business ethics department at the Wharton School, University of Pennsylvania with a secondary appointment in the department of philosophy.
 He also serves as director of the Wharton Ethics Program.

 Hsieh's research focuses on ethical issues that arise in the context of economic activity and ways to structure economic institutions to meet the demands of justice.
 Current research topics include the responsibilities of multinational enterprises, the moral dimensions of work, incommensurable values, and how the number of people affected should be taken into consideration by decision-makers.